What will you learn during your training as a mediator?

-Mediation has become a key way to resolve conflicts in a peaceful, collaborative and people-centred way.
-More and more professionals in the social, legal, educational and psychological fields are becoming interested in this discipline, especially in areas such as family, community and intercultural mediation.
+Family mediation has become a key way to resolve conflicts in a peaceful, collaborative and people-centred way.
+More and more professionals in the social, legal, educational and psychological fields are becoming interested in this discipline.

-But what does training as a mediator really entail?
-In this article we explore in detail the contents, skills and competencies you will acquire during your training, with a special focus on the British model of training endorsed by the Family Mediation Council (FMC).
+But what does training as a family mediator really entail?
+In this article we explore in detail the contents, skills and competencies you will acquire during your training, with a special focus on the English and Welsh model of training endorsed by the Family Mediation Council (FMC).

 Basics of mediation: ethical framework and principles